 The System Reliability Center (SRC), a well-established engineering consultancy and process analysis firm, defines a scatter as “a graphical, rather than statistical, means of examining whether or not two parameters are related to each other.”

 This type of graphical representation can be used to evaluate correlations between two factors.
-After gathering appropriate data, one variable (for example, number of workers) is plotted along the X-axis and the other (for example, number of widgets completed) is plotted along the Y-axis.
+After gathering appropriate data, one variable (for example, the number of workers) is plotted along the X-axis and the other (for example, the number of widgets completed) is plotted along the Y-axis.
 A tight gathering indicates a correlation or trend, and plots scattered across the graph, with no apparent pattern or grouping, have no correlation.

 Vilfredo Pareto, a 19th-century economist, coined the 80/20 rule.
 His theory stated that the majority (80%) of wealth was controlled by a minority (20%) of the population.
 Other theorists and researchers adapted his model to fit a wide array of applications.

 According to the SRC, “separating the ‘vital few’ from the ‘trivial many’ can be done using a diagram known as a Pareto chart.”
 A Pareto chart uses a bar graph format, and it lines values across a horizontal axis in numerical order, from greatest to least, to quickly reveal the biggest perpetrators of whatever problem is being addressed.

 The value of this tool lies in the belief that the majority (80%) of problems are caused by a much smaller contingency (20%) of possible causes.
 Concentrating on the few problems causing the most significant issues saves time and resources.
 Conversely, this tool can also find out what twenty percent of efforts, products, or processes are producing the bulk (80%) of profits or desirable outcomes.